 Robyn’s research interest lies in the 'Plastisphere' – a term referring to ecosystems which have evolved to live in man-made, plastic environments.
 While it has been suggested that the Plastisphere's microbes might be biodegrading plastics, it was not previously possible to draw any large-scale conclusions based on a handful of existing studies in this area.
 Robyn believes that answering this question will help us understand the ultimate fate of the plastics in our oceans.
 In the search for deeper insights, Robyn performed the first meta-analysis of three dozen existing Plastisphere studies, and stored the results of her work in a publicly accessible data repository for other researchers to build upon, moving us closer to understanding whether plastics in the environment can be naturally degraded by microorganisms.
 Through her Fellowship, Robyn was able to create resources that will allow future researchers to build upon existing knowledge and identify data gaps that most urgently need to be filled.

-Dr Takunda Chitaka, University of Cape Town, South Africa
+Dr Takunda Chitaka, University of the Western Cape, South Africa

 Despite growing attention on plastic pollution reduction globally, products and practices that cause the most leakage into the oceans are still not very well understood, and these knowledge gaps hamper the development of effective mitigation strategies.
 In response to this challenge, Takunda worked with her host collaborators at Massey University in New Zealand to quantify plastic flows into the marine environment, and identify problematic practices currently being employed in New Zealand, a waste-exporting country.
 Over the course of her fieldwork, Takunda identified the types of products most prone to leakage, and pointed to the practice of exporting plastics from New Zealand to southeast Asia as potentially one of the most significant drivers of plastic leakage into the ocean.
 Her research enables a comparison of factors influencing plastic waste flows in developing countries compared to developed ones.
 Takunda hopes to facilitate the development of targeted plastic flow reduction policies tailored to different country contexts.